Dhannesh/app_listview/README.md

 list.
 You can see that as you scroll on the list, more items will get added to the bottom, there is no end.
 I can see up to Item 144 right now, but I can go on.
 This will just keep getting incremented.

+## Using a Dismissible Widget to Delete List Items